scriptype/Makefile-for-the-Front-End/readme.md

 ## Notes

-  - It's far from being perfect (and it's not intented to be).
+  - It's far from being perfect (and it's not intended to be).

   - `Express` dependency is for `server.js`.
 You can remove it and handle dev-server however you like. `env.js` is also used only in `server.js`